 The first rule of hospitality is that nothing upsets a guest more than over-promising and under-delivering.
 Ensuring there is a cohesive message between those promoting and selling Chalet Company holidays (Phil and the marketing team) and those delivering Chalet Company holidays (Steve, Anneliese & the hosts) is of the utmost importance and no more so than in the matter of food.
 We know that the quickest way to your heart is through your stomach!

 The feedback we have received and reviewed since we started serving guests in 2010 has helped to define our philosophy on food.
 The food you will be served will not be fine dining fare but it will be homely, plentiful, well-executed and very, very tasty.
 And the ongoing feedback we now receive suggests that we are hitting the spot.

 Here’s a gallery of canapés, starters, mains, desserts & treats – all prepared in our ski chalets last season.

 Here’s a 6 day sample menu to whet your appetite…

-But don’t take our word for it…have a read through some of our reviews on Facebook and see past guests effuse about our food – in fact, here’s one below…
+So we think we’ve got a winning formula but don’t take our word for it…have a read through some of our reviews on Facebook and see past guests effuse about our food!